UltraCakeBakery/CSSified-HTML/README.md

 - No parsing, no AST, no scanning, it's **PRACTICALLY INSTANT** (0.617ms generation time on really large components).
 - ~2kb min+gzip - Zero dependencies and browser friendly.
+- Added support for applying media queries and complex css selectors to the `style=""` attribute
 <!-- - [100.000+ CSS Icons](https://github.com/unocss/unocss/tree/main/packages/preset-icons/) - easily and performantly add icons to your website  -->
 <!-- - [Shortcuts](#shortcuts) - Add your own boolean attributes for quick prototyping -->